realworldocaml/book/book/gadts/README.md

 This highlights why we still need the dynamic checks in the
 implementation: the types within the implementation don't necessarily rule out ill-typed expressions.
-The same fact explains why we needed two different `eval` functions: the eval function doesn't have any type-level guarantee of when it's handling a bool expression versus an int expression, so it can't safely give results where the type of the result varies based on the result of the expression.
+The same fact explains why we needed two different `eval` functions: the implementation of eval doesn't have any type-level guarantee of when it's handling a bool expression versus an int expression, so it can't safely give results where the type of the result varies based on the result of the expression.

 ### Trying to do better with ordinary variants